kantarin/-agent-task-coordinator-moltiverse/ideas.md

 ## 💭 Idea 1: Agent Task Coordinator

 **Concept:**
-Agent ที่ coordinate งานระหว่าง agents หลายตัว (A2A coordination)
+Agent that coordinates work between multiple agents (A2A coordination)

-**How it works:**
+**How ​​it works:**
-- ใช้ Monad เป็น coordination layer
+- Uses Monad as a coordination layer
-- Agent ส่ง task ผ่าน blockchain
+- Agents send tasks via blockchain
-- Agents หลายตัวยอมรับ/ปฏิเสธ task
+- Multiple agents accept/reject tasks
-- เหมาะสำหรับ distributed tasks
+- Suitable for distributed tasks

-**Why judges will like it:**
+**Why judges will like:** It:**
 - 🤝 A2A coordination (bonus!)
-- 🚀 ใช้ agents ทำอะไรที่ human ทำไม่ได้ (coordinate ระบบขนาดใหญ่)
+- 🚀 Use agents to do things humans can't (coordinate large systems)
-- ✨ Weird แต่มี utility
+- ✨ Weird but useful

 **Skills needed:**
 - Monad integration